SRALee12/DecentralBank/decentralbank.md

 ## Abstract

-We propose a purely permissionless, borderless "world bank" which functions analogously to a central bank and conducts all its operations purely on distributed ledger networks.
-The bank can accept deposits in cryptographic assets, pay interest to depositors, and print its own cryptographic fiat currency.
+We propose a purely permissionless, borderless "world bank" which functions analogously to a central bank and conducts all its operations purely on a distributed ledger network.
+The bank can accept deposits in cryptographic assets, pay interest to depositors, print and sell bonds, print equity, and print its own cryptographic fiat currency.
+These mechanisms allow for the bank to manipulate the money supply which it prints to keep it within a stable price range.

-To expand the money supply, any bank branch can print money and auction it off for assets.
-To contract the money supply, the bank sells assets, prints bonds, and/or prints equity tokens to sell for money.
-The interest rate for deposits and when to expand or contract the bank's money supply is decided dynamically through the network's client software.
+Decentral bank's many stability mechanisms help perform the most diverse range of monetary policy possible on its printed currency tokens which act as a stable unit of account, store of value, and medium of exchange.

 ## Definitions